-Liz is a children’s media producer who has developed a variety of award-winning series for TVO, CBC, and Sinking Ship Productions.
-In 2009, she wanted to explore ways to help kids get their stories heard, without the constraints of rules and adult expectations.
-So, Liz started searching for programs that would allow kids to express their ideas and she discovered 826, an amazing program started by author Dave Eggers in the US.
-Liz went for a visit and fell in love with the work they were doing – empowering kids through writing and art.
+Liz is a children’s media producer who’s developed a variety of award-winning series for TVO, CBC, and Sinking Ship Entertainment.
+In 2009, she wanted to explore ways to help kids get their stories heard, rather than having adults tell kids stories.
+And that’s when she discovered 826, an amazing writing program started by author, Dave Eggers in the US.
+Liz went for a visit and fell in love with the work they were doing – empowering and inspiring kids through writing and art.
 Determined to start a similar program in Canada, Liz headed home and Story Planet was born.
 Story Planet became a charity in 2011 and Liz continues to learn and grow through all the work it does!